groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xml-to-xlsb.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XML"
+        - icon: "far fa-file-code"
           title: " About XML File Format"
           content: |
             XML stands for Extensible Markup Language that is similar to HTML but different in using tags for defining objects.
 The whole idea behind creation of XML file format was to store and transport data without being dependent on software or hardware tools.
 Its popularity is due to it being both human as well as machine readable.
 This enables it to create common data protocols in the form of objects to be stored and shared over network such as World Wide Web (WWW).
-The “X” in XML is for extensible which implies that the language can be extended to any number of symbols as per user requirements.
-It is for these features that many standard file formats make use of it such as Microsoft Open XML, LibreOffice OpenDocument, XHTML and SVG.

           link: "https://docs.fileformat.com/web/xml/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"